quajak/site/content/project/cosmos/index.md

 slides: ""
 ---

-My contributions started in November 2017 and include improving the file system and graphics driver, implement garbage collector, and various compiler enhancements including support for .Net 5.0 and 6.0.
+My contributions started in November 2017 and include improving the file system and graphics driver, implement memory management and garbage collector, and various compiler enhancements including support for .Net 5.0 and 6.0.
 Additionally I have been reviewing other contributions, while also providing support to new users and developers.